 There was only one restroom for guys and one for girls.
 They were right next to each other, with the mens door being first, and slightly shielded from the rest of the patrons by a slim partition.
 Instead of creating privacy, the divider funneled a captive audience into the waiting queue out front the loo.
-If the toilets were occupied, which they always were, the girls would be facing the wall to look at themselves in the big mirror hanging between the two bathroom doors.
+If the toilets were occupied, which they always were, the girls would face the wall to look at themselves in the big mirror hanging between the two bathroom doors.
 It was like a police lineup in reverse, where the usual suspect could be watched on his solitary seat by a row of Olympic judges awaiting the landing.

 My stomach groaned soon after arriving and I attempted an excursion to the Big Buck Hunter game to let my innards congeal.
 All seemed to be settling down when in the midst of my return to the group, who were already giddily into the jello shots, I got coerced into impromptu dancing due to the reggae band performing near the entrance.
 While I bobbed gingerly our 290 pound friend Dover Tate arrived.
 Tate was built like Shrek with the temperament of an african hippo.
 He greeted me with the ‘camaraderie cup check’.
 The force of his massive paw to my nuts combined with my hair-trigger tummy turned the toilet into an immediate non-negotiable.

 As I approached the bathroom, there was a line of girls all the way down the partition.
 The mens room, thankfully, looked available.
 Fighting the sweats, I walked in and stickily tried to maintain my cool.
-I sat down to quickly and felt the cold rude top of the toilet against my bare bum.
-The three sheets of paper thin TP I’d hastily placed atop the piss splattered seat blew away with the breeze from my rapid drawer-drop onto the lid.
+I sat down too quickly and felt the cold rude top of the toilet against my bare bum.
+The three sheets of paper thin TP I’d hastily placed atop the piss splattered seat blew away with the breeze from my rapid descent onto the lid.
 There was just the right amount of air in the restroom from an infirm ceiling vent.
 It didn’t do anything to circulate the odor, but it caused toilet paper to flutter off onto the wet floor where it attached to the bottom of my shoe.

 And there I sat.
 Staring at the entryway like Bonhoeffer praying for a commutation from Hitler.
-Hoping against hope the door wouldn’t fly open and I’d be sitting there like a glassy eyed dog caught in a cross-walk street shit.
+Hoping against hope the door wouldn’t fly open and I’d be sitting there like a glassy eyed dog caught in a street shit.
 Just as I started relaxing in barged Dover Tate, “awwww shit buddy” he laughed while he ushered his nose tackle physique of protesting organs through the door.
 His girth shot the door open so widely behind him that not only did the girls make contact with my wintery thighs but it even gave sightline to a table of drinkers by the front entrance.
 They couldn’t help but notice the Kool Aid guy commotion and look directly into a face still focused on attempting the land speed crap record.

 “Ah yeah, been there before buddy been there before.
 Fack…..”
 Tate said.
 Laughing at the recollection of his own misfortune with the room He didn’t wait for a response.
 “Hey, you see “Cahtah’s heah?
 That fuckn kid.
 He missed his flight home.”
 Tate started to organize something on top of the paper towel dispenser that was likely illicit.
 “You dope, you eat something hea?”
 He laughed to himself again.